Your driver picks you up in St. Catharines and goes straight to Pearson. Sedan $195, 106 km. No meter. No surprises at pickup.

 Replace with photo

+Three vehicle types cover this route.
 The sedan handles up to three passengers with standard airport luggage.
-The SUV takes four passengers with larger loads, ski bags, oversized cases, equipment.
-The van carries up to seven.
-All three types operate under the same commercial standards.
-Any of these vehicles on the St. Catharines route includes a licensed driver and commercial coverage.
-The confirmed flat rate holds from booking through arrival.
+The SUV accommodates larger parties and oversized bags, ski equipment, or extended cases.
+The van carries up to fourteen.
+Our full fleet operates under the same commercial standards.
+Any vehicle you select includes a licensed driver and the same flat rate structure, confirmed at booking and unchanged at the end of the trip.

 From St. Catharines, your driver takes QEW West to Highway 427.
 Terminal 1 and Terminal 3 at Pearson are the destinations.
 Distance is approximately 106 km.
 Your driver monitors traffic in real time and adjusts the route to keep you on schedule.